vippsas/vipps-login-api/api-guide/partner-keys.md

   * [Regular](flows/merchant-initiated-login-integration.md#integrating-with-vipps-login-from-phone-number)
   * [Redirect to browser](flows/merchant-initiated-login-integration.md#redirect-to-browser)

-If you are a Vipps MobilePay partner managing integrations on behalf of Vipps MobilePay merchants, you can use your partner API credentials to authenticate, and then send the Merchant Serial Number (MSN) to identify which of your merchants you are acting on behalf of.
+If you are a Vipps MobilePay partner managing integrations on behalf of merchants, you can use your partner API credentials to authenticate, and then send the Merchant Serial Number (MSN) to identify which of your merchants you are acting on behalf of.

 The main differences between partner key integration and merchant integration are: